Las Vegas shelters, cooling stations provide refuge from heat

 Three local facilities have opened summer day shelters for homeless residents to seek resources such as showers and water during hot summer days.

-With temperatures climbing to potentially dangerous levels in the Las Vegas Valley this week, shelters have opened their doors to provide daytime refuge for the homeless.
+With temperatures climbing to potentially dangerous levels in the Las Vegas Valley this week, shelters have opened to provide daytime refuge for the homeless.

 Catholic Charities of Southern Nevada, the Salvation Army and the Shade Tree in downtown Las Vegas will be open daily through Sept.
 30, according to a Clark County news release.
 Additionally, “cooling stations” will be open at seven valley locations Tuesday and Wednesday to provide temporary shelter.